The prospect of harnessing clean energy and saving, or even making money can be exciting for many solar energy consumers.

 Read our solar panel installation guide here!

-Stand-alone or off grid solar systems
+3. Off grid solar systems

 What is a stand alone solar power system?